hello-efficiency-inc/ridereceipts/README.md

 This app doesn't store any credentials anywhere.
 This application is fully without database and it is solely automating on chromium browser as you type.

+## Features

+- [x] Categorized by User Account
+- [x] Categorized by Year and Month
+- [x] Invoice File name by Month, Date and Timestamp
+- [x] Filter by specific Month available on Uber
+- [ ] Configurable Path to Save Invoices

 ## Developer Notes

 #### Build Setup